Assistant Professor in the Department of Classical Studies

 Prior to her arrival at Duke, Alicia was Visiting Assistant Professor at the Department of Classics at Stanford University and Postdoctoral Fellow in Archaeology at the Joukowsky Institute for Archaeology and the Ancient World at Brown University.
 She is Honorary Research Associate at the Institute of Archaeology and member of the Centre for Museums, Heritage and Material Culture Studies both at University College London.

 She earned her PhD at the Universidad Autónoma de Madrid and has conducted research in Archaeology and Anthropology at the Spanish National Research Council (CSIC, Madrid), University College London and Glasgow University.
 Alicia has carried out archaeological fieldwork at various Iron Age, Hellenistic and Roman sites in the Iberian Peninsula and Italy, as well as finds research in Museums (Römisch-Germanisches Zentralmuseum Mainz, Germany, Coins from Numantia).
 She co-directs the excavations at the Roman camps near Numantia (Renieblas, Spain, 2nd-1st c.
 BCE) since 2015.

-Jiménez, A, Bermejo, J, Moreno, F, and Tardio, K. "Archaeological perspectives on the siege of Numantia: the new fieldwork project at the Roman camps at Renieblas (Spain, 2nd-1st c.
-BCE)."
-Conflict Archaeology: Materialities of Collective Violence in Late Prehistoric and Early Historic Europe (in press).
-Ed.
-M Fernández-Götz and N Roymans.
-(Chapter)
+Jiménez, A., et al. “Archaeological perspectives on the siege of Numantia: the new fieldwork project at the Roman camps at Renieblas (Spain, 2nd-1st c.
+BCE).”
+Conflict Archaeology: Materialities of Collective Violence in Late Prehistoric and Early Historic Europe (2018), edited by M. Fernández-Götz and N. Roymans, pp. 115–26.